Optimize Your Casting Materials: How to Clarify Your Casting DNA™

 Why “Showing Range” Often Backfires

-Many actors are told to “show range” in their demo reel.
+Many actors are told to “show range” in their demo materials.

 It sounds intelligent and impressive.